adingbatponder/risc-v_assembly_1/README.md

   <font color="#729FCF"><b>Distro:</b></font> Fedora release 33 (Rawhide)
 </pre>

-complier software: gcc (GCC) 10.3.1 20210422 (Red Hat 10.3.1-1).
+**complier**: gcc (GCC) 10.3.1 20210422 (Red Hat 10.3.1-1).
 The GNU c compiler gcc was already installed in the operating system, which was provided by the manufacturer/supplier of SBC the on a flash drive.

-Execution commands, with hello.s in the directory shown:
+**Execution commands**: , with hello.s in the directory shown:

 <pre>[adingbatponder@fedora-starfive code]$ gcc hello.s -o hello
 [adingbatponder@fedora-starfive code]$ ./hello
 </pre>

-Output to terminal screen:
+**Output**: to terminal screen

 <pre>
 Hello asm!
 1 squared = 1